Beside the Mountain

 Notes

-Flax seeds: Use ground or whole flax seeds for these energy balls.
+Flax seeds: You can use ground or whole flax seeds for these energy balls.

 No pumpkin puree?
 Use runny nut butter!
-The flavor of pumpkin spice really comes from the pumpkin pie spice mix so if you don't have a little pumpkin puree you can skip it and use almond butter or peanut butter.
-If using almond butter these energy balls contain 3 grams of protein each.
+The flavor of pumpkin spice really comes from the pumpkin pie spice mix, so if you don't have pumpkin puree, you can skip it and use almond butter or peanut butter.
+If using almond butter, these energy balls contain 3 grams of protein each.

 This can be made in a food processor or high-power blender.